EnterpriseDB/hdfs_fdw/README.md

-##Hadoop (HDFS) Foreign Data Wrapper for PostgreSQL (Alpha)
+##Hadoop (HDFS) Foreign Data Wrapper for PostgreSQL

 This PostgreSQL extension implements a Foreign Data Wrapper (FDW) for [Hadoop][1] (HDFS).

-Please note that this version of hdfs_fdw only works with PostgreSQL Version 9.3 and greater.
+Please note that this version of hdfs_fdw works with PostgreSQL and EDB Postgres Advanced Server 9.3, 9.4 and 9.5.
+Work is underway for certification with 9.6Beta.

 ###What Is Apache [Hadoop][1]?
 The Apache™ Hadoop® project develops open-source software for reliable, scalable, distributed computing.